deephaven/deephaven-core/demo/web/src/main/notebooks/03 Kafka Stream vs Append.md

 1. A table that adds new data at the end of the table (_`table_type` = **append**_); or
 2. A table that simply receives the new events, passes them to downstream nodes, and then flushes them (_`table_type` = **stream**_).

 That decision can impact memory usage.
-The code below illustrates the difference, while showing show that either method can provide _**identical aggregation results**_.\
+The code below illustrates the difference, while showing that either method can provide _**identical aggregation results**_.\
 \
 \
 \